Educational Video: Copyright, intellectual property, and use, retention and removal of recordings

 Copyright and Intellectual Property

 UAL’s Intellectual Property Policy on Canvas (login required) sets out the basic position that sets out ownership of intellectual property rights created by University staff members and students.
+Further copyright guidance on the use of video in teaching can be found on the Library Services Libguide.

 While lectures or teaching sessions are not expressly listed as a ‘performance’ under English law, it is sometimes suggested that a lecture or teaching session is a ‘performance’ that gives rise to performance rights for those involved.
 UAL takes this view into account in this guidance and IP policy.